Effective March 1, 2016

 When you use communications or file storage tools that we provide, such as @optimum.net or @optonline.net email addresses, we may hold the content that you create, submit or receive through such services.
 We also facilitate the transmission of other content, such as the content of third-party web pages you visit, or the content of emails you send using firstname.lastname@example.org or email@example.com email addresses, through our high-speed internet service.

-Like most Internet service providers, we may automatically collect general usage information, such as bandwidth used, system and connection performance, browsers used, dates and times of access, and Internet resource requests (such as a log of visited URLs).
+Like most Internet service providers, we may automatically collect geolocation and/or service usage information, such as amount of data and bandwidth used (including for specific third party website traffic and app usage), system and connection performance, browsers used, device type, device identifiers, dates and times of access, and Internet resource requests/browsing history (such as a log of visited URLs), and we may use this information for marketing or analytics purposes and/or for reporting and ad response measurement.

 Disclosures In Response to Federal Law or Legal Process